Brexit is a time of uncertainty for many within the food industry as we try and understand what will happen when the UK leaves the European Union.

 There are two distinct possibilities that have different ramifications for food suppliers in the UK.
-A deal will either be reached, or the UK will leave the European Union without a deal.
+A deal will either be reached, or the UK will leave the European Union without a deal on October 31.

 The UK will likely create equivalent signage and standards to be used, which will again require a labelling system that can download new templates and logos.

 If the UK and the EU fail to reach an agreement and the UK leaves the EU with no deal this could mean significant change and disruption to the food manufacturing industry.

 Regulations for food packaging labelling after no deal Brexit